If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 XML technology doesn't get much press nowadays, but it remains the most powerful way of transporting data between systems.
-Whether via WCF web services or just as files being copied from one system to another, it has the ability to encode extremely complex data and pass it between completely different architectures.
+Whether via WCF web services (SOAP) or just as files being copied from one system to another, it has the ability to encode extremely complex data and pass it between completely different architectures.

 Why do you think Microsoft selected XML as the basis for the OpenXML file formats now used across the Office suite?

-XML and related technologies such as XSLT, XSD are powerful methods for storing, verifying, copying, parsing and transforming data.
+XML and related technologies such as XSLT, XSD are powerful methods for storing, verifying, copying, parsing and transforming complex data.
 If you need to pass data (pipeline) between two completely different systems it is still the data format of choice, and many industries/professions have standards governing these operations involving XML.
-XSLT transforms also allow you to export a single XML data file from your system, and parse it into any text based data format or layout.
+XSLT transforms also allow you to export a single XML data file from our system, and parse it into any text based data format or layout.

 Tell us what you currently do manually in Microsoft Office or Visio and we can help you automate it.